Axosoft/moby-git/README.md

 #### Set up:

-The first step before we go any further is to make a personal copy of this repository by forking this repository.
+The first step before we go any further is to make a personal copy of this repository by forking it.
 Forking a repository lets you make a copy of a GitHub repository directly to your GitHub account.
 This requires you to have a GitHub account and be logged in.

 To fork this repository, click the <img src='img/gh-fork-icon.png' alt="drawing" alt='GitHub Fork button' width="100"/> button in the upper left of this page.